 Several of the Office's major research efforts include:

 HEPP develops and implements programs and activities that advance comprehensive international, interstate, State, metropolitan, rural, tribal, and multi-modal planning.
 The Office looks to undertake a comprehensive analysis and evaluation of the potential impact of transportation plans and programs, while addressing the aspirations and concerns of the public served by these plans and programs.

 Research Focus: The Office's research efforts focus on improving the transportation planning process to ensure that entities undertake a comprehensive analysis and evaluation of the potential impact of transportation plans and programs, while addressing the aspirations and concerns of the society.
 HEPP's research supports the following emphasis areas:

-In support of and in accordance with MAP-21, these areas are used to support and provide better focus for a performance-based planning process; statewide, metropolitan, regional, and tribal planning; Statewide Long-Range Plans with performance metrics and targets; Statewide Transportation Improvement Plans; congestion reduction; and certification of the planning process for Transportation Management Areas.
+These areas are used to support and provide better focus for a performance-based planning process; statewide, metropolitan, regional, and tribal planning; Statewide Long-Range Plans with performance metrics and targets; Statewide Transportation Improvement Plans; congestion reduction; and certification of the planning process for Transportation Management Areas.

 HEPE develops and implements programs and activities that advance environmental stewardship and streamlining for FHWA-funded projects through the application of National Environmental Policy Act (NEPA) principles and the NEPA process.